 Hot oil heaters that feature serpentine coils offer a number of advantages over conventional hot oil heaters, including:

-Serpentine coil heaters are 10 to 15% more efficient that hot oil heaters that feature helical coils.
+Higher Efficiency: Serpentine coil heaters are 10 to 15% more efficient than hot oil heaters that feature helical coils.
 As an example, when switching from a helical to a serpentine coil thermal fluid heater with a maximum load of 2MM Btu/hr, the fuel cost savings per year can be upwards of $270,000.
 The fuel savings in one to two years will pay for the equipment itself!

 Have questions specific to your industry or application?
 Give us a call today at (715) 748-5888 or contact us online to learn more about our hot oil heaters and the other industrial heating products we offer.